TensorFlow and PyTorch: the basics

 PyTorch, on the other hand, has a relatively smaller community since it has been developed fairly recently.
 As compared to TensorFlow, the documentation isn’t that great, and codes are not readily available.
 However, PyTorch does allow individuals to share their pre-trained models with others.

 PyTorch and TensorFlow – A David & Goliath story

 As it stands, Tensorflow is clearly favoured and used more than PyTorch for a variety of reasons.

-Tensorflow is vast, experienced, and best suited for practical purposes.
-It is easily the obvious choice of most of the machine learning and deep learning experts because of the vast array of features it offers, and most importantly, its maturity in the market.
+Tensorflow best suited for a wide range of practical purposes.
+It is the obvious choice for many machine learning and deep learning experts because of its vast array of features.
+Its maturity in the market is important too.
 It has a better community support along with multiple language APIs available.
 It has a good documentation and is production-ready due to the availability of ready-to-use code.
 Hence, it is better suited for someone who wants to get started with Deep Learning, or for organizations wanting to productize their Deep Learning models.